Why won’t my bees fill my Flow frames?

 Good nectar flow is critical.

-The other essential requirement to get bees to fill your Flow frames is an excellent steady nectar flow.
+The other essential requirement for getting bees to fill your Flow frames is an excellent, steady nectar flow.
 Bees forage over a huge area.
-They can fly on average about 3 km’s away from the hive to source nectar and pollen.
+On average, they can fly about 3 km away from the hive to source nectar and pollen.

-The potential honey flora available to your bees depends on a number of conditions e.g.
+The potential honey flora available to your bees depends on several conditions, e.g.

 • Location,